10 Days Of JavaScript

 Day 0: Data Types Solution

-Variables named firstInteger, firstDecimal, and firstString are declared for you in the editor below.
-You must use the operator to perform the following sequence of operations:
+Variables named firstInteger, firstDecimal, and firstString are declared for you.
+You must use the + operator to perform the following operations:

-1. Convert secondInteger to an integer (Number type), then sum it with firstInteger and print the result on a new line using console.log.
+1. Convert secondInteger to an integer, sum it with firstInteger, and print the result.

-2. Convert secondDecimal to a floating-point number (Number type), then sum it with firstDecimal and print the result on a new line using console.log.
+2. Convert secondDecimal to a floating-point number, sum it with firstDecimal, and print the result.

-3. Print the concatenation of firstString and secondString on a new line using console.log.
-Note that firstString must be printed first.
+3. Print the concatenation of firstString and secondString.
+Ensure firstString is printed first.

-string secondDecimal The string representation of a floating-point number you must sum with firstDecimal.
+• string secondDecimal: A string representation of a floating-point number.

-string secondString A string of one or more space-separated words you must append to secondString.
+• string secondString: A string that you must append to firstString.

 Print the following three lines of output:

-1. On the first line, print the sum of firstInteger and the integer representation of secondInteger.
+1. The sum of firstInteger and the integer representation of secondInteger.

-2. On the second line, print the sum of firstDecimal and the floating-point representation of secondDecimal.
+2. The sum of firstDecimal and the floating-point representation of secondDecimal.

 12